 Advertising – the unmistakable sort found in billboards, TV spots and magazine ads – is obviously commercial speech.
 But commercial entities can also speak in ways that are entitled to full first amendment protection.
 Although this is far-from-new concept, it gained renewed focus in the aftermath of the Citizens United 1 case and the ensuing furor over the concept of “corporate personhood.”
 This was a bit of a hyperbolic distraction; the law doesn’t afford corporations ALL of those rights inherent to individual human personhood.
 2 But there’s no question that one right corporations and other organizations do have – collectively, on behalf of their members – is to speak.
 And such speech is protected by the first amendment as surely as if an individual was the sole speaker.

+But the multiplicity of ways that commercial entities can communicate today makes the question of boundary-drawing both more necessary and more difficult.
 So where is the line drawn?
 What speech is “commercial” and what is not?

 First Things First: “Commercial Speaker” Does Not Equal “Commercial Speech”

 Let me quote at length from a footnote in the D.C.
 Circuit case of National Association of Manufacturers v.
 SEC (on rehearing, August 2015), because it articulates this concept so well: